Tzahi12345/YoutubeDL-Material/README.md

 If you're on a Synology NAS, unRAID, Raspberry Pi 4 or any other possible special case you can check if there's known issues or instructions both in the issue tracker and in the [Wiki!](https://github.com/voc0der/YoutubeDL-Material/wiki#environment-specific-guideshelp)

+Note: official ARMv7 Docker image builds have been retired.
+Use `amd64` / `arm64` images or build locally for unsupported architectures.

 ### Setup

 If you are looking to setup YoutubeDL-Material with Docker, this section is for you.
 And you're in luck!
 Docker setup is quite simple.

 1. Run `curl -L https://github.com/voc0der/YoutubeDL-Material/releases/latest/download/docker-compose.yml -o docker-compose.yml` to download the latest Docker Compose, or go to the [releases](https://github.com/voc0der/YoutubeDL-Material/releases/) page to grab the version you'd like.
-2. Run `docker-compose pull`.
+2. Run `docker compose pull` (or `docker-compose pull` on older Docker setups).
 This will download the official YoutubeDL-Material docker image.
-3. Run `docker-compose up` to start it up.
-If successful, it should say "HTTP(S): Started on port 17443" or something similar.
-This tells you the *container-internal* port of the application.
+3. Run `docker compose up -d` (or `docker-compose up -d`) to start it up.
+The container exposes port `17442` internally.
 Please check your `docker-compose.yml` file for the *external* port.
 If you downloaded the file as described above, it defaults to **8998**.
 4. Make sure you can connect to the specified URL + *external* port, and if so, you are done!

 ### Custom UID/GID